 What can you do to slow change down a little or a lot?
 We consulted lovely London hairdresser, Lara Proni for some advice.

-Lara says if your hair is losing its colour you basically have three choices:
+Lara says if your hair is losing its color you basically have these choices:

 - Leave it as it is and embrace the grey